MyNamesTJ-git/BeatSaberStartup/README.md

 # BeatSaberStartup
-This will help you install and mod your Beat Saber, This page is made by TJ, uses of other sources will be placed into my [Sources](sources.md) page
+This will help you install and mod your Beat Saber, This page is made by TJ, uses of other sources will be placed into my [Sources](sources.md) page once i rework the instructions.
+The page will also gain improved instruction with better detail and photo guides once its reworked.
+Please be patient as I am a colleg student and dont currently have the time to make this page.
+I may eventually make modpacks (similar to iPixelGalaxy) though this is **not** a guarantee.

 ## Windows:
 ### Get Beat Saber:
 * Steam: